shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/built-in-plugins/target-events.md

 <div pbl-example-view="pbl-focus-and-range-selection-example"></div>

-<p>The plugin is used the ContextApi to support mouse & keyboard behavior, you can read more about the API and working with focus & range selection <a [routerLink]="['../..', 'features', 'focus-and-selection']">here</a></p>
+The plugin is used the ContextApi to support mouse & keyboard behavior, you can read more about the API and working with focus & range selection [here](../../grid/focus-and-selection).

 ## Events